aws-samples/amazon-textract-serverless-large-scale-document-processing/README.md

 - Produce and export CloudFormation template if needed: "cdk synth -o textractcf".

 ## Cost
 - As you deploy this reference architecture, it creates different resources (Amazon S3 bucket, Amazon DynamoDB table, and AWS Lambda functions etc.).
 When you analyze documents, it calls different APIs (Amazon Textract) in your AWS account.
 You will get charged for all the API calls made as part of the analysis as well as any AWS resources created as part of the deployment.
-To avoid any recurrning charges, delete stack using "cdk destroy".
+To avoid any recurring charges, delete stack using "cdk destroy".

 ## Delete stack
 - Run: cdk destroy